dmlesc/effansin/README.md

 The setup instructions should be modified and adapted to work on any Unix-like OS that can run `tcpdump`, `Node.js`, `Prometheus`, `Elastic Stack`, and `Grafana`.
 Nothing is set in stone and much can be changed to whatever floats your boat.

 `setup.txt` assumes the user has knowledge of Ansible.
 It lists steps to be performed on the packet capture box under the heading `fnsn0` and steps to be performed on the Ansible control box as `ctrl0`.
 As such, you'll have to modify the commands and enviroment `hosts` file with the correct host name.
-Also, you'll have to changed the `nics` in `tcpdump_exporter.js` to the interface names on your hardware.
+Also, you'll have to change the `nics` in `tcpdump_exporter.js` to the interface names on your hardware.

 ## screenshots